sandeeppvn/AIJobApply/README.md

 ## Gmail Setup

+To send emails using the Gmail service.

+- If you are not using 2FA, you can use your regular Gmail password.

-To send emails using the Gmail service, you need to set up an App Password.
+- If you are using 2FA, you need to set up an App Password.
 Follow these steps to generate an App Password:

 1. **Google Account**: If you don't already have a Google account, sign up at [Google](https://accounts.google.com/signup).
 2. **App Password**: Navigate to the [App Passwords](https://myaccount.google.com/apppasswords) section of your Google account.